-Thank you for applying to enter the Seven Bridges Walk (the event).
+Thank you for applying to enter the 7 Bridges Challenge (the event).
 All references to the event in these terms is a reference to all other activities associated with the event, whether they are held before, during or after the event.
 By participating in the event you are accepting these terms and conditions, the Fundraising Guidelines and our Privacy Collection Statement and agree to comply with them.
 By registering on behalf of someone else, you undertake to inform them of these terms and conditions.

 You acknowledge that if you are under the age of 18 (Youth Participant), this registration is provisional until these Terms and Conditions are accepted by your parent or guardian on the registration website or a signed copy is received by Cancer Council.
 By signing below or accepting these terms and conditions on the registration website, the parent or guardian of the Youth Participant agrees to these Terms and Conditions on their own behalf and on behalf of the Youth Participant and all references to “You” and “Your” in these Terms and Conditions refer to both the Youth Participant and their parent or guardian.

 Cancer Council reserves the right, in its absolute discretion, to accept or refuse any applications for entry into the event and disqualify entries if it considers such action to be appropriate.

 We may change these terms from time to time, without notification.